ASTR 1210 (O'Connell) Study Guide 18

 have already discussed, there have always been reports of unusual,

 - Records of "strange things" seen in the sky extend back as far as

 400 BC.
 They include unusual lights or color displays, sounds, moving

 objects, and (in the 19th century) reports of airships.
 Almost none

 were subjected to critical scientific analysis until after 1900.

-Most of these undoubtedly originated from real phenomena which we
+Most of these undoubtedly originated from real, if uncommon,

-now understand well, like light scattering in the atmosphere, rare
+phenomena that we now understand well, like light scattering in

 - Publicity over Arnold's sighting led to an intense "flap" of